Nazeeefa/NanoSwe/README.md

 ### Introduction

 NanoSwe is analysis toolkit for experiments that involve data analyses of whole-genomes sequenced on ONT's PromethION device.
+Please feel free to contribute by submitting pull request.

 ### Pipeline